UKCloud/documentation/articles/oracle/orcl-ref-licensing.md

 > [!IMPORTANT]
 > Licensing rules from vendors such as Oracle can change frequently and so customers should validate their specific requirement with Oracle at the time of ordering.
 This information is correct as of June 2015.

-For customers wishing to licence Oracle software on virtual machines within the UKCloud platform, there are some important issues to consider with regards to the four licencing options available which are described below.
+For customers wishing to licence Oracle software on virtual machines within the UKCloud platform, there are some important issues to consider with regards to the four licensing options available which are described below.

 ## Named User

-By implementing this licencing option, the customer can run as many Oracle servers as they want for a fixed fee ‘per named user’.
-As this license model is independent of the size or number of servers, it is preferable for use in multi-tenant cloud environments such as the UKCloud platform.
+By implementing this licensing option, the customer can run as many Oracle servers as they want for a fixed fee ‘per named user’.
+As this licence model is independent of the size or number of servers, it is preferable for use in multi-tenant cloud environments such as the UKCloud platform.

-UKCloud appreciate that this solution may not be valid for customers that already have ‘per processor” licencing.
+UKCloud appreciate that this solution may not be valid for customers that already have ‘per processor” licensing.

 ## Per Processor

-This type of license allows the customer to have as many users as they need for a fixed cost ‘per processor’ that the servers run on.
+This type of licence allows the customer to have as many users as they need for a fixed cost ‘per processor’ that the servers run on.

 In a traditional physical or virtualised estate, it is possible to isolate a small subset of the overall physical servers to specifically run Oracle.
 In this way, only those specific servers need to be licensed for Oracle.